 1. The H-PCF receives an external trigger, e.g. the subscriber policy data of a UE is changed, or the PCF receives an internal trigger, e.g. operator policy is changed, to re-evaluate UE policy decision for a UE.

-2. The H-PCF makes the policy decision including the applicable updated Policy Control Request Trigger(s) and/or updated UE Policy and/or updated V2X N2 PC5 policy, if the "V2X" feature is supported, and/or updated 5G ProSe N2 PC5 policy, if the "ProSe" feature is supported.
+2. The H-PCF makes the policy decision including the applicable updated Policy Control Request Trigger(s) and/or updated UE Policy and/or updated V2X N2 PC5 policy, if the "V2X" feature is supported, and/or updated A2X N2 PC5 policy, if the "A2X" feature is supported and/or updated 5G ProSe N2 PC5 policy, if the "ProSe" feature is supported.

+Editor's Note: It is FFS if both V2X and A2X subscription is available at same time for the UE.

 The H-PCF determines whether and which ANDSP and/or URSP has to be provisioned or updated based on policy subscription and application data, if available, the UE Policy Sections previously delivered to the UE, if available, other UE parameters previously received from the UE, if available, and local policies, as defined in clauses 4.2.2.2.1.1, 4.2.2.2.2 (for ANDSP) and/or 4.2.2.2.3 (for URSP) of 3GPP TS 29.525 [31].